 BIOL-3013.
 LABORATORY OF GENERAL BIOLOGY II.
 Credits: 0.
 Laboratory hours per week: 3.
 Prerequisite(s): None.
 Corequisite(s): BIOL-3011.
-Laboratory experiences that complement and supplement the course of General Biology I. The laboratory practices are developed under direct supervision of the professor, who is in charge of guiding the students through introductory conferences that are complemented with the use of audiovisual resources.
+Laboratory experiences that complement and supplement the course of General Biology I. The laboratory practices are developed under direct supervision of the professor, who oversees guiding the students through introductory conferences that are complemented with the use of audiovisual resources.

 BIOL-3014.
 LABORATORY OF GENERAL BIOLOGY II.
 Credits: 0.
 Laboratory hours per week: 3.
 Prerequisite(s): None.
 Corequisite(s): BIOL-3012.
 Laboratory experiences that complement and supplement the course of General Biology II.
-The laboratory practices are developed under the direct supervision of the professor, who is in charge of guiding the student through introductory conferences that are complemented with the use of audiovisual resources.
+The laboratory practices are developed under the direct supervision of the professor, who oversees guiding the student through introductory conferences that are complemented with the use of audiovisual resources.

 BIOL-3019.
 DEVELOPMENTAL BIOLOGY.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): BIOL-3011, BIOL-3013, BIOL-3012, BIOL-3014.
 Corequisite(s): BIOL-3030.
 Study of processes and patterns of development on different organisms and its control.
-It is included a synthesis of the plants and animals' development that covers different levels of molecular, cellular, and organismal development in a balanced way.
+It includes a synthesis of the plants and animals' development that covers different levels of molecular, cellular, and organismal development in a balanced way.
 Also, studies some special aspects of development.